How do I afford all this? Ask a resident… >

 • No property taxes

-• No lawn maintenance
+• No lawn or home maintenance

-• No home maintenance
+• No expensive home improvement costs

-• Personalized care
+• Passionate care services

-Let’s discuss five options for financing Assisted Living in addition to traditional methods.
+Let’s discuss five options for financing assisted living in addition to traditional methods.

 Financing Senior Care: Creative Options Explained